 The Panel will overview the impact of Mid-Century Modern design in North Texas, and also look more closely at important Mid-Century Modern buildings and landscapes in our region.

 For more information on The Dallas Architecture Forum, or the Panel Discussion Series, visit www.dallasarchitectureforum.org or call 214-764-2406.

-The Forum’s Panel Season Benefactors are Briggs Freeman Sotheby’s International Realty, Purdy McGuire, Inc., and WDG Architecture.
-The Sponsors for this Panel are Gromatzky Group and LUXE INTERIORS + DESIGN Magazine.
+The Forum’s Panel Season Sponsors are Briggs Freeman Sotheby’s International Realty, Purdy McGuire, Inc., and WDG Architecture.
+The Sponsors for this Panel are Meg Fitzpatrick – MMF Strategies and Wendy Konradi Interior Design.

 Tuesday, 6:30 pm, Informal reception at 6:15 pm

 Venue: Dallas Black Dance Theatre, 2700 Ann Williams Way in the Dallas Arts District.

 Presented in Partnership with Preservation Dallas